Adele Diamond

-Adele Dorothy Diamond is a professor of neuroscience at the University of British Columbia, where she is currently a Tier 1 Canada Research Chair in Developmental Cognitive Neuroscience.
-One of the pioneers in the field of developmental cognitive neuroscience, Diamond researches how executive functions are affected by biological and environmental factors, especially in children.
-Her discoveries have improved treatment for disorders such as phenylketonuria and attention-deficit hyperactivity disorder, and they have impacted early education.
+Adele Dorothy Diamond is a professor of neuroscience at the University of British Columbia, where she holds a Tier 1 Canada Research Chair in Developmental Cognitive Neuroscience.

+Her research focuses on the development of executive functions and the biological and environmental factors that influence them, particularly in children.

+Diamond's work spans developmental psychology, neuroscience, and education, with research examining the role of the prefrontal cortex in cognitive control, attention, and working memory.

+Her contribution to developmental cognitive research is cited in major psychology handbooks as foundational to models explaining the emergence of executive functions in early childhood.

+Her research has also been widely cited in studies of neurodevelopmental conditions, including phenylketonuria and attention-deficit hyperactivity disorder, as well as in research on early childhood education and interventions aimed at supporting executive function development.

+She was appointed an Officer of the Order of Canada for contributions to developmental cognitive neuroscience and research on executive functions.

+Diamond’s work illustrates educational power of creative and cognitive fields of thinking, which are linked to human spirit.

 Early life and education

-Diamond grew up in Brooklyn and Queens and attended public schools (PS 165, Parsons Junior High, and John Bowne High School).
+Adele Diamond grew up in Brooklyn and Queens where she attended public schools (PS 165, Parsons Junior High, and John Bowne High School).
 She graduated from John Bowne High School as Valedictorian.

 She attended Swarthmore College on a four-year Swarthmore National Scholarship and graduated in 1975, majoring in Sociology-Anthropology and Psychology.
 She graduated Phi Beta Kappa with the highest honor in the course program of study.
 In 1972, while still at Swarthmore, she attended the London School of Economics.

-Diamond did her PhD graduate work at Harvard University (graduating in 1983), with a four-year NSF Graduate Fellowship and a three-year Danforth Graduate Fellowship.
+Diamond did her PhD graduate work at Harvard University (graduating in 1983) and her postdoctoral fellowship at Yale Medical School, with a four-year NSF Graduate Fellowship and a three-year Danforth Graduate Fellowship.

-Although officially a PhD candidate in Psychology, she spent her first four years of graduate school working primarily in anthropology and sociology. at the time the department was formally the Department of Psychology and Social Relations, which attempted to maintain interdisciplinary relationships between psychologists, sociologists, and anthropologists.
+Although she was officially a PhD candidate in Psychology, she spent her first four years of graduate school working primarily in anthropology and sociology.
+At the time, the department was formally the Department of Psychology and Social Relations, which attempted to maintain interdisciplinary relationships between psychologists, sociologists, and anthropologists.
 At that time, Harvard had an NIMH-funded Pre-doctoral Training Program in Cross-Cultural Psychological Research and the program awarded Diamond three years of funding for her dissertation: one year to prepare to go into the field, one year to go anywhere in the world to do the research (she chose the South Pacific), and one year to write up the results.
 Her thesis topic was "Is the need to be master of your fate intrinsically human or a product of Western culture?"
-However, she didn't think she was coming up with a good way to study it and that the famous people advising her were not either.
+However, she did not think she was coming up with a good way to study it and that the famous people advising her were not either.
 They seemed not to be concerned, saying, "Don't worry.
 You do great work."
 Not wanting to go and do poor science, Diamond abandoned the topic and returned the money for Years 2 and 3.